 See the mortgage and adaptability sections for more information and examples.

-[viii] Steve Levitt in his book Freakonomics does a nice job describing the nuanced realtors’ incentives and the potential impact to the buyers.
+[ix] Steve Levitt in his book Freakonomics does a nice job describing the nuanced realtors’ incentives and the potential impact on the buyers.
 Levitt, Dubner, Freakonomics - A Rogue Economist Explains The Hidden Side Of Everything, 2006